 Encourage your clients to revisit key takeaways frequently:

-• Anchoring a new behavior to a regular routine (e.g., pausing before hitting “send” on emotional emails)
+- Anchoring a new behavior to a regular routine, such as pausing before responding to a high-stakes email

 2. Emotion Supercharges Memory

 Not all experiences are treated equally by the brain.
-Emotionally significant moments—whether positive or negative—are more likely to be stored and recalled.
+Emotionally significant moments, whether positive or negative, are more likely to be stored, recalled, and acted upon.

-• What does it look like to show up differently?
+- What does it look like to show up differently in this situation?

-• What’s at stake emotionally if they don’t change?
+- What's at stake emotionally if nothing changes?

 3. Small Wins Matter More Than Big Leaps

 The brain resists change when it feels uncertain or overwhelming.
-That’s why “just be more confident” or “stop micromanaging” rarely leads to action.
+That's why vague directives like "just be more confident" or "stop micromanaging" rarely lead to action.
+The gap between where a client is and where they want to be feels too wide to cross.

 Instead, design micro-interventions:

-• Identify one meeting where they’ll practice listening without interrupting
+- Identify one specific meeting where they'll practice listening without interrupting

-• Choose one team member to delegate to this week
+- Choose one team member to delegate a meaningful task to this week

 These small wins compound over time.
 They build belief.
-And they reinforce the brain’s reward circuitry, increasing the likelihood of continued effort.
+And they reinforce the brain's reward circuitry, releasing dopamine in a way that increases the likelihood of continued effort.
+The brain learns to associate the new behavior with something worth repeating.

 4. Environment Shapes Behavior

-Encourage clients to design environments that support their new habits:
+Encourage clients to design environments that make the new behavior easier than the old one:

-When the external world supports the internal shift, the brain doesn’t have to work as hard to maintain the new behavior.
-It becomes easier, more automatic, and eventually, more permanent.
+When the external world supports the internal shift, the brain doesn't have to work as hard to maintain the new behavior.
+Over time, it becomes automatic, and eventually, permanent.

 From Moment to Movement